 Did the Bank of England provide lender of last resort facilities to the private sector in the first 150 years of its existence?

-The main questions is how did this business evolve and did the Bank develop techniques for monitoring its counterparties and providing emergency liquidity in a crisis.
+The main question is how did this business evolve and did the Bank develop techniques for monitoring its counterparties and providing emergency liquidity in a crisis.
 To what extent is this evident in the sophistication of the bookkeeping done by the Bank?
-This ranged from the use of Britannia as a 'symbol of virtue' to the use of open plan offices and banking halls where the ledgers were on display, something which enabled it to demonstrate publicly its assiduous bookkeeping.
+This ranged from the use of Britannia as a 'symbol of virtue' to the use of open-plan offices and banking halls where the ledgers were on display, something which enabled it to demonstrate publicly its assiduous bookkeeping.

 Precarious employment and pension planning